ssvlabs/ssv/docs/specs/NETWORKING.md

   // SignedMessage holds a message and it's corresponding signature message SignedMessage {
-    // message is the IBFT message
+    // message is the QBFT message
     Message message            = 1 [(gogoproto.nullable) = false];
-    // signature is a signature of the IBFT message bytes signature            = 2 [(gogoproto.nullable) = false];
+    // signature is a signature of the QBFT message bytes signature            = 2 [(gogoproto.nullable) = false];
     // signer_ids is a sorted list of the IDs of the signing operators repeated uint64 signer_ids = 3;
   }

-  // Message represents an IBFT message message Message {
+  // Message represents an QBFT message message Message {
-    // type is the IBFT state / stage
+    // type is the QBFT state / stage
     Stage type        = 1;
     // round is the current round where the message was sent uint64 round      = 2;
     // identifier is the message identifier
     bytes identifier      = 3;
-    // sequence number is an incremental number for each instance, much like a block number would be in a blockchain uint64 seq_number = 4;
+    // height is the instance height
+    uint64 height = 4;
     // value holds the message data in bytes bytes value       = 5;
   }